 The Expression Expectation: ‘Show Your Feelings!’

-Those contemplating psychotherapy start with the automatic idea that they should be working towards greater expression of what they think and feel.
-Whilst this might be right for some people, this approach isn’t right for everyone; especially when it is a demand to show your feelings.
+Those contemplating counselling or psychotherapy start with the automatic idea that they should be working towards greater expression of what they think and feel.
+Whilst this might be right for some people, this approach isn’t right for everyone; especially when it feels like a demand to show your feelings.
 In fact, The Expression Expectation can keep people from the help they need.

 Many people go through life feeling like they cannot properly express what they think or feel.
 They have tried in the past – and have perhaps been met with rejection or silence.
 And so they keep what they feel to themselves; it helps to not expose themselves.
 However, they find that they get frustrated with having to hold the things that they think and feel inside.
-This is especially so when they see that other people seem to have this freedom.
+This is especially so when they see that other people seem to express themselves easily.
 They long for the same freedom.
 Exhortations to ‘show your feelings' don't help.
 They have already tried and it didn't work out.

-However there is a difference between the freedom to express yourself and an expectation to express yourself; it is important difference.
+There is a difference between the freedom to express yourself and an expectation to express yourself; it is important difference.
 An expectation to express yourself can be just another burden, even if well intentioned.
 When you feel the expression expectation, your first impulse might be to clam up even more.

 – Tim Hill